joelhawksley/identity/talks/2021/slides.md

 ^ By combining coverage data from all of the matrix builds.

-^ Having a confident foundation like this makes it easier to accept contributions.
+^ Having a confident foundation like this makes it easier to accept contributions from the community.

 ---